herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Lifecycle System/Arhitecture/Document Lifecycle Architecture.md

-# Document Lifecycle Architecture: LayoutNG Integration Guidelines
+# LifecycleSystem Architecture: LayoutNG Integration Guidelines

 ## 1. Architecture Overview

-This document outlines architectural guidance for integrating the Document Lifecycle Module with the LayoutNG-inspired approach.
-The integration preserves the reactive nature of the Document Lifecycle system while adapting it to support the constraint-based, multi-phase layout process that LayoutNG introduces.
+This document outlines architectural guidance for integrating the LifecycleSystem with the LayoutNG-inspired approach.
+The integration preserves the reactive nature of the LifecycleSystem while adapting it to support the constraint-based, multi-phase layout process that LayoutNG introduces.

 ## 2. Core Architectural Principles